With a little planning these slow cooker chicken tacos make for an easy weeknight dinner. This recipe makes just the chicken meat.

 - Allow the mixture to heat.

-- Once tiny bubbles start to form, add in the chicken broth and 2 tablespoons of the taco seasoning you from the directions above.
+- Once tiny bubbles start to form add in 2 tablespoons of the taco seasoning *see notes*.

 - Mix thoroughly and salt to taste.